vlado-markovic/algebra/README.md

 ## PyFlora

+### to do

-- add fake data generation from sensors:
+- fake data generation from sensors: finish
   - usage: first run sensor you want, then listener.py, you should get readings in the output of socket in listener

-        - to do:
-            - make them conf and selectable - function
     - check boundaries for numpy

-- finish script for generating random numbers for sensors along the sockets
+  - modify the parameters in  generating random numbers file